Market

 40 OTHER MISCELLANEOUS NOTES

 Previous year figures are regrouped/ rearranged wherever necessary.
-The impact of such reclassification/regrouping is not material to the financial statements, b There have been no events after the reporting date that require disclosure in these financial statements.
+The impact of such reclassification/regrouping is not material to the financial statements.

-The Company does not have any Benami property, where any proceeding has been initiated or pending against
+The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company c

-the Company for holding any Benami property.
+for holding any Benami property.

 d The Company has not traded or invested in crypto currency or virtual currency during the financial year.

-the related parties (as defined under the Companies Act, 2013), either severally or jointly with any other person.
-No funds have been advanced or loaned or invested either from borrowed funds or share premium or any other sources or kind of funds by the Company to or in any other person or entity, including foreign entities (‘Intermediaries’), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (‘Ultimate Beneficiaries’) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+No funds have been advanced or loaned or invested either from borrowed funds or share premium or any other sources or kind of funds by the Company to or in any other person or entity, including foreign entities (Intermediaries’), with the f understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries’) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-No funds have been received by the Company from any person or entity, including foreign entities (‘Funding Parties’), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, g directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (“Ultimate Beneficiaries’) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+No funds have been received by the Company from any person or entity, including foreign entities (“Funding Parties’), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or

-h The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the The Company has performed the assessment to identify transactions with struck off companies as at 31 March 2024&31 March 2023 and identified no company with any transactions.
+h The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.

-The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant . transactions recorded in the software except in respect of other softwares from which inputs has been taken into ^ accounting software, audit trail feature is not enabled at database level to log aby direct changes to data when using certain access rights.
+The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software except j in respect of other softwares from which inputs has been taken into accounting software, audit trail feature is not enabled at database level to log aby direct changes to data when using certain access rights.
 Further, audit trail feature has not been tampered with in respect of accounting software.

-The Company does not have any transaction which is not recorded in the books of accounts that has been k surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).
+The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or k disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

 KYC IS ONE TIME EXERCISE WHILE DEALING IN SECURITIES MARKETS - ONCE KYC IS DONE THROUGH A SEBI REGISTERED INTERMEDIARY (BROKER, DP, MUTUAL FUND ETC.), YOU NEED NOT UNDERGO THE SAME PROCESS AGAIN WHEN YOU APPROACH ANOTHER INTERMEDIARY. | PREVENT UNAUTHORISED TRANSACTIONS IN YOUR ACCOUNT --> UPDATE YOUR MOBILE NUMBERS/EMAIL IDS WITH YOUR STOCK BROKER/DEPOSITORY PARTICIPANT.
 RECEIVE INFORMATION/ALERT OF YOUR TRANSACTIONS DIRECTLY FROM EXCHANGE/NSDL ON YOUR MOBILE/EMAIL AT THE END OF THE DAY ..........
 ISSUED IN THE INTEREST OF INVESTORS